 The transition began in February with the appointment of Dr. M. Gatz Riddell Jr. to succeed the late Dr. James A. Jarrett as executive vice president.
 Rome, Ga., had been AABP headquarters since Dr. Jarrett took over the reins in 1993.
 The interstate move to Auburn, Ala., was made this October, and AABP headquarters officially opened there Oct.
 17.

 Dr. Riddell is making an incremental transition to executive vice president, at present devoting about 80 percent of his time to the AABP and the remainder to his professorship in the Department of Clinical Sciences, Auburn University College of Veterinary Medicine.

-Heading the slate of officers who will work with Dr. Riddell over the coming year is Dr. John Ferry, Adams, N.Y., who ascended to the presidency (see profile, page 1730).
+Heading the slate of officers who will work with Dr. Riddell over the coming year is Dr. John Ferry, Adams, N.Y., who ascended to the presidency (see profile).
 Dr. Ferry succeeded Dr. Rich Meiring, The Ohio State University.
 Dr. Charlie Hatcher, College Grove, Tenn., assumed the office of president-elect.
 Dr. Michael Bolton, Greenville, Mich., retired as director of District 4 to become vice president.